 A. Restoring your credit will take time and there are no quick fixes.
 However, if you are careful, maintain a steady job, pay your bills on time and in full, get a secured credit card, these steps will likely improve your credit scores and you should be able to get credit again.

 Q. How long will a bankruptcy stay on my credit report?

 A. A Chapter 7 bankruptcy in which you received a discharge may stay on your credit report for 10 years.
 A discharged Chapter 13 case may remain on your credit report for 7 years.

 Q. What are the costs involved with filing for bankruptcy?

 A. The Federal Court filing fee for a Chapter 7 is $306 and the filing fee for a Chapter 13 is $281.
 Additionally, there are attorney fees.
 The attorney fees are dependent upon the complexity of your case and which chapter you are filing.
-The cost is determined at our free consultation.
+The cost and payment plan is determined at our free consultation.

 Q. Can I Own Anything after filing for Bankruptcy?